The Music Major

 There are two deadlines per year by which students must submit their applications for consideration into the major for the subsequent semester.

-• For consideration into the major for any fall semester, students must submit their application between August 1-August 15 preceding that term.
+• For consideration into the major for any fall semester, students must submit their application by August 15 preceding that term.

-• For consideration into the major for any spring semester, students must submit their application between November 15-December 1 preceding that term.
+• For consideration into the major for any spring semester, students must submit their application by December 1 preceding that term.

 Top